Lifting tropical intersections: Preliminaries

 The terminology reflects the fact that $X_w$ is cut out by residues of initial terms (lowest-weight monomials) of Laurent polynomials in the ideal of $X$.
 If the valuation is nontrivial, then $\cX^w$ is an integral model of $X$, and $X_w$ is the special fiber of this model.

-One consequence of Gr\"obner theory is that the space of weight vectors $N_\RR$ can be decomposed into finitely many polyhedral cells so that the initial degenerations are essentially invariant on the relative interior of each cell \cite[Theorem~2.2.1]{SpeyerThesis}.
-Roughly speaking, these cells are cut out by inequalities whose linear terms have integer coefficients, and whose constant terms are in the value group $G$.
+One consequence of Gr\"obner theory is that the space of weight vectors $N_\RR$ can be decomposed into finitely many polyhedral cells so that the initial degenerations are essentially invariant at points of $N_G$ on the relative interior of each cell, as discussed in more detail in the following subsection.
+Roughly speaking, the cells are cut out by inequalities whose linear terms have integer coefficients, and whose constant terms are in the value group $G$.
 More precisely, the cells are integral $G$-affine polyhedra, defined as follows.

 \begin{defn} An \textbf{integral $G$-affine polyhedron} in $N_\RR$ is the solution set of a finite number of inequalities

 with $u$ in the lattice $M$ and $b$ in the value group $G$. \end{defn}

 An integral $G$-affine polyhedral complex $\Sigma$ is a polyhedral complex consisting entirely of integral $G$-affine polyhedra.
 In other words, it is a finite collection of integral $G$-affine polyhedra such that every face of a polyhedron in $\Sigma$ is itself in $\Sigma$, and the intersection of any two polyhedra in $\Sigma$ is a face of each.
 Note that if $G$ is zero, then an integral $G$-affine polyhedron is a rational polyhedral cone, and an integral $G$-affine polyhedral complex is a fan.